-I jumped into a writing career in my mid-40s.
+I jumped into a writing career in my late 40s.
 I was an assistant controller for a manufacturing company before that.

-Another example of never being too old to follow your dreams is a client, 92, I worked with about a year ago.
+Another example of never being too old to switch gears or follow your writing dreams is a client I worked with.

 I received a query from a woman who had a children’s picture book published by Houghton Mifflin in 1988.